 Below are some great options you can find at The Pet Beastro:

 - Marshmallow: This liquid herbal tincture made out of marshmallow root is referred to as a mucilaginous herb which means it has a slippery effect while soothing mucous membranes.
 If your cat is addicted to high-carb, high-grain food, then there is most likely some inflammation within the intestinal tract which isn’t allowing for proper digestion of the food you are feeding.
-Marshmallow root tincture will decrease inflammation as well as help move the hairball through the system and out with stool.
+Marshmallow root tincture will decrease inflammation and help move the hairball through the system and out with stool.

 3. Regular Brushing Can Help Prevent Hairballs Too